 Fire Contract & Fees

-You can pay your Fire Contracts Online or at City Hall at 979 Middleton Street in the Finance Office or in the drop box outside.
-You may also take your payments to the Department of Public Safety at 1320 Middleton Street.
+You can pay your Fire Contracts Online or at City Hall at 979 Middleton Street in the Finance Office or the drop box outside.

 If you have questions regarding fire contracts or rates, please contact the City of Orangeburg Finance Department at (803) 539-3750.